 If you want a successful design blog, you need to have an endless stream of ideas that you can blog about in your design blog.
 One of the best ways to do this is by reading the blogs of your fellow designers.
 Not only will you learn new techniques and get inspiration, but you’ll also generate content ideas to stay ahead of the competition.

-To find your competition who is blogging about things similar to your blog, just google keywords related to your blog.
-For example if you have an fashion design blog you can google, “sustainable fashion” to find other successful blogs that blog about that particular topic.
+To find your competition who is blogging about things similar to your blog, just Google keywords related to your blog.
+For example, if you have a fashion design blog you can google, “sustainable fashion” to find other successful blogs that blog about that particular topic.